B2B

 The B2B buying process is typically complex due to the involvement of many decision-makers and the need for in-depth product research.

 Unlike the quick purchases B2C ecommerce customers make, B2B transactions often involve significant investments and careful evaluation, which can be time-consuming.
-In fact, a 2023 Databox report highlights that over 30% of B2B companies take between one and three months to close a deal.
+And that’s not all.

 B2B customers spend time researching available options before purchasing a product or service.
 This long buying process poses a challenge for B2B ecommerce stores that want to make quick sales.